openshift/enhancements/enhancements/kubelet/virtualization-higher-workload-density.md

 As long as there is no additional tooling available, the recommendation is to use `MachineConfig` objects to provision swap on nodes.

+The `MachineConfig` object would include the necessary scripts in order to provision swap on a disk, partition, or in a file.

 ###### Enabling swap